dekoza/mtgpl/docs/_sources/HML.rst.txt

 :mtgtip:`Renewal<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/b/ab998cd1-2f49-42e7-b889-c6717b0ce884.jpg?1562588220|https://scryfall.com/card/hml/93/renewal?utm_source=api>`
    As an additional cost to cast this spell, sacrifice a land.

-   Search your library for a basic land card and put that card onto the battlefield.
-Then shuffle your library.
+   Search your library for a basic land card, put that card onto the battlefield, then shuffle.

    Draw a card at the beginning of the next turn's upkeep.